 Thanks to a booming economy, the spread of low-cost airlines, and an emerging global middle class, tourists have packed hotels close to capacity.

-That explains why the average daily rate for a room nationwide hit a record $130.00 a night last year.
+That explains why the average daily rate for a room nationwide hit a record $130.00 last year.

 The situation has also allowed hotels to jack up fees on everything from keys and Wi-Fi to parking and early check-ins.
-(Source: “Average daily rate of hotels,” Statista, last accessed September 3, 2019.)
+(Source: “Average daily rate of hotels in the United States from 2001 to 2018 (in U.S. dollars),” Statista, last accessed September 3, 2019.)

 Good news for hotel landlord Hospitality Properties Trust (NASDAQ:HPT)!
 The strong economy means the partnership’s hotel and travel center properties generate robust, growing cash flows.
 And with a yield topping nine percent, income investors have taken notice.

 But can you trust such a high payout?

 Savvy investors will want to dig into the numbers before pulling the trigger on any high-yield stock.

 Let’s get you started with the financials; Hospitality Properties Trust stands in fine financial health.